nootfly/TIL/Android/gradle-daemon-error.md

 # Gradle damon error

-You can solve the below issue by add `org.gradle.jvmargs=-Xmx1024m` in `gradle.properties` file.
+You can solve the below issue by adding `org.gradle.jvmargs=-Xmx1024m` in `gradle.properties` file.

 >Error:Unable to start the daemon process.
 >This problem might be caused by incorrect configuration of the daemon.